r-lib/lintr/README.md

 ```

 ### Sublime Text 3 ###
-lintr can be intergrated with
+lintr can be integrated with
 [Sublime Linter](https://github.com/SublimeLinter/SublimeLinter3) for on the fly linting.

 ![Sublime Example](http://i.imgur.com/3pua2yz.gif "Sublime Example")